RosettaDrone/rosettadrone/README.md

 Rosetta Drone was brought to you by developers from Rogue Squadron, a UAS/C-UAS red team at the Defense Innovation Unit Experimental.

+## Icons
+Icons made by Pixel Perfect & Freepik at flaticon

 # Licensing

 Rosetta Drone is licensed under BSD3.
 For particularities related to U.S. federal government code release, please read Intent.MD.
 For more information, visit [code.mil](https://code.mil) or [code.gov](https://code.gov).